Top 10 In-Memory Computing experts to follow

 Prof. Masami Hagiya: From the University of Tokyo, Hagiya is known for his contributions to the theoretical foundations of DNA computing and his work in building DNA-based logic gates.

-Prof. Lloyd M. Smith: Working at the University of Wisconsin-Madison, Smith’s contributions to DNA sequencing technologies have provided pivotal tools enable the progress of DNA computing.
+Prof. Lloyd M. Smith: Working at the University of Wisconsin-Madison, Smith’s contributions to DNA sequencing technologies have provided pivotal tools that enable the progress of DNA computing.

 Prof. Natasa Jonoska: At the University of South Florida, Jonoska delves into the mathematical aspects of DNA computing, focusing on formal language theory, computability, and the theoretical underpinnings of DNA-based information processes.